Purpose and Policies of HFC

 An example agenda the evening is as follows:

-- The kids perform the 3 songs that they work on during Chapel days.
+The kids perform the 2-3 songs and drama that they work on during Chapel days.

 Dawn Jester Administration